microsoft/coe-starter-kit/coe-cli/docs/aa4am/index.md

 ## Install Overview

+1. Review the [Before You Start](./before-you-start.md) to ensure you have the required Power Platform environments and Azure DevOps organizations created

-1. As an administrator complete the [Admin Install](./admin-install.md)
+2. As an administrator complete the [Admin Install](./admin-install.md)

-2. Have Advanced Makers create [Development Environments](./development-environments.md)
+3. Have Advanced Makers create [Development Environments](./development-environments.md)

-3. Use [Maker Setup](./maker-setup.md) to create and setup environment and solution branches in the Azure DevOps repository.
+4. Use [Maker Setup](./maker-setup.md) to create and setup environment and solution branches in the Azure DevOps repository.

 ## Maker First Solution